schickm/workstation-setup/README.md

 # Known areas not handled

- * setup of Fisher (package manager for fish shell)
+## arch-laptop

-     * fisher_plugins file is not checked into source either
+setup of 1Password cli
- * installation of nvm.fish package (via fisher)
+Should I make inventory part of gitignore?